Wednesday, April 15, 2020 (Updated Saturday, April 18)

 “This is a time we need some hope and things that feel good in this world,” she said.
 I don’t think this is the right year to tinker with democracy. … If we have a will, we probably will have a way.”

 Because the city charter allows non-paper signatures — the change was made in 2018 after voters approved it, paving the way for online petitions — Boulder should be protected from legal challenges, Carr said.
 The city should also be shielded by its home-rule authority.

 “The proposed ordinance is far from a perfect solution,” staff wrote in a memo to council.
 “The intent is to balance the community value of direct democracy against the need to protect our community in this emergency.”

-A public hearing on the proposed ordinance will be held May 5.
+A Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan... on the proposed ordinance will be held May 5.

 Read a play-by-play of Tuesday’s discussion

 Author’s note: This article was updated to reflect staff’s proposal for online signatures, released Thursday evening.

 Want more stories like this, delivered straight to your inbox?
 Click here to sign up for a weekly newsletter from Boulder Beat.

 Elections Housing Municipalization Aaron Brockett Adam Swetlik ballot ballot initiatives Bedrooms Are For People Bob Yates Boulder Boulder Beat charter Change made to existing documents, resolutions, or ordinances citizen initiatives city council city of Boulder COVID COVID-19 Daily Camera direct democracy election 2020 elections End the Muni eviction Housing Advisory Board Junie Joseph Mark Wallach Mary Young Mirabai Nagle municipalization No Eviction Without Representation occupancy limits Our Mayor Our Choice pandemic petition Rachel Friend renters Sam Weaver signatures tenants Tom Carr